SDenn12/eng122_user_details/python_tutorial.md

 ####
 ####
-#### You can then verify that you have downloaded the latest version of Python in your terminal window.
+- #### You can then verify that you have downloaded the latest version of Python in your terminal window.
 ####
 ####

 ![image](https://user-images.githubusercontent.com/110126036/181736564-525167bd-111c-4d99-aa60-38310f569735.png)

+#### If the latest version has appeared then you have successfully installed Python.